matiasilva/matiasilva-web/content/journal/picopwm/index.md

 After playing around with the SDK, I recommend using the slice configuration method, in which the two values mentioned before and a few others are encapsulated in a nice `struct`, which we pass to the slice on initialization.
 The other way is to individually set settings for a slice, which is OK for experimenting or if you're using one slice only, but using the config method is more robust, in my opinion.

-One fun way to visualize the dividing factor's effect, is to set it to it's max value of 255 and attach the the built-in LED to a PWM channel.
+One fun way to visualize the dividing factor's effect, is to set it to its max value of 255 and attach the the built-in LED to a PWM channel.
 This is the slowest possible setting for the PWM and I used it to figure out how to use the SDK as I don't have an oscilloscope.
 This could look something like:

 ```C
 // set the built-in LED as a PWM pin